weilyuwang/spring-reactive-api/README.md

 # spring-reactive-api

-Learn how to build and test Reactive APIs with Spring Boot & Project Reactor
+Learn how to build and test Reactive RESTful APIs with Spring WebFlux & Project Reactor along with JUnit5.

 ### Run the application in your local